 There is a lot of pressure placed on the honeymoon and post-honeymoon sex couples "should" be having.
 It's like if you're not doing it 24/7, each time putting the Kama Sutra to shame, there is something wrong with your relationship.
 This isn't true at all.
 It's not always incredible, lusty, mind-blowing orgasms right after a wedding.
 Just because you've been having sex for years and feel like you've perfected every technique in the book, doesn't mean your sex life will suddenly magnify X100,000 now that you're married and dripping (pun intended) in newlywed bliss.

-According to psychologist and author of The Men on My Couch, Stories of Sex, Love, and Psychotherapy Dr. Brandy Engler, newlyweds should focus on these three problem areas to ensure they keep their sex life satisfactory.
+According to psychologist and author of The Men on My Couch, Stories of Sex, Love, and Psychotherapy Dr. Brandy Engler, newlyweds should focus on a few key problem areas to ensure they keep their sex life poppin'.

-Packed schedules: "Our daily routines often don't leave room for sex," Engler explains.
+"Our daily routines often don't leave room for sex," Engler explains.
 "Most couples are sure to make room for work, exercise or certain social activities, but refuse to think about sex as a scheduled activity."
-While people desire spontaneous sex — the kind that takes place on the kitchen floor — "our lives don't really allow for sexual energy to brew because we tend to exhaust ourselves by the end of the day," says Engler.
+While people desire spontaneous sex — the kind that takes place on the kitchen floor or right after a hot shower, "our lives don't really allow for sexual energy to brew because we tend to exhaust ourselves by the end of the day," says Engler.

-Solution: Sexualize each other around the house.
+Don't push sex to the back burner.
+Consider it as important as any other part of your daily life.
+It brings you closer together and strengthens your pair-bond.
+Never stop flirting and being sexy with each other.
+You may be married, but that doesn't mean things need to get boring.
 "Think little flirtations — grabs, kisses, whispers in the ear about what will be done later," says Engler.
 "These things need to happen in a non-demand manner, meaning they don't lead to intercourse right there on the spot."